KushalvDesai/VizWalletApp/README.md

 # VizCoin - Secure Token with Guardian Functionality

 VizCoin is a secure ERC20 token built on the Sepolia testnet with advanced guardian functionality for controlled transactions.
-The project features a modern web interface with dark mode support and seamless wallet integration, available as both a web application and a Chrome extension.
+The project features a modern web interface with dark mode support and seamless wallet integration, available as a web application.

 ## Features